CaptainTK17/pdan8411w-part1-CaptainTK17/README.md

 Necessary features to run:
-due note current project was built using .conda(python 3.11.9) kernel any package install code seen in notebook must be installed in order for notebook cells to run
+due note current project was built using .conda(python 3.11.9) kernel any package install code seen in notebook must be installed in order for notebook cells to run dataset will have to re-downloaded(link is found in code cells) thus filepath when dataset is being might hacve to be chnaged

  Dataset description:
 About 210 000 news headlines from HuffPost from 2012 to 2022 are included in this collection.
 It can be used as a benchmark for several computational linguistic problems.
 This is one of the largest news databases.
 As of some point following this dataset's first collection in 2018, HuffPost ceased maintaining a sizable archive of news items, making it impossible to gather such a dataset today.
 There were around 200k headlines between 2012 and May 2018, and 10k headlines between May 2018 and 2022, because of website updates.